Here’s a news item that gives new meaning to the old term “jumbo jet.”

 “The past few years have been one of the toughest times ever for business owners in the U.S. due to the COVID-19 pandemic,” the study noted.
 “Conditions in the U.S. are improving now that the country has mostly reopened and many people have gotten vaccinated, but many business owners are having trouble finding new employees.”

 Tom York is a Carlsbad-based independent journalist who specializes in writing about business and the economy.
-If you have news tips you’d like to share, send them to [email protected].
+If you have news tips you’d like to share, send them to tom.york@gmail.com.